ideafast/ideafast-etl/README.md

 #### Variables

-For any known [variables](https://airflow.apache.org/docs/apache-airflow/stable/howto/variable.html), [connection URIs](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html) (e.g., username/passwords), Airflow enables us to pass these through as environmental variables (e.g., the mongo DB connection string).
-However, any environmental variable is not shown (or editable) in the UI.
-In order to allow the Airflow maintainer to easily update any connection URI or variable when needed, connections and variables that have the potential to change need to be added manually in the UI. _As long as you don't delete the `postrgres-db-volume` volume, these details will persists across spin ups and downs_.
-Any internal connections or variables are added through environmental variables.
+In order to allow the Airflow maintainer to easily update any connection URI or variable when needed, connections and variables that have the potential to change are added through the `ideafast-init` Docker container.
+It reads from the [`init`](/init) folder. _As long as you don't delete the `postrgres-db-volume` volume, `connections` will persists across spin ups and downs (including any manual changes to them in the UI_. **This is not the case for `pools` that will be overriden with each spinup**.
+Any internal connections or variables (e.g., MongoDB) are added through environmental variables.

 > Note, DAGS also have access to Airflow Engine variables at runtime, which can be used through {{Jinja templating}}.
 See a [list of out-of-the-box available variables](https://airflow.apache.org/docs/apache-airflow/stable/templates-ref.html).